 No-one’s immune to gonorrhoea.
 If you’ve had it before, you can get it again.

 Gonorrhoea is diagnosed by testing a sample of your piss or taking a swab from the infected area.

 You should be given one antibiotic as an injection into your buttock and a second as a tablet.
 You’ll be asked to come back to the clinic to check the treatment has worked.

-Around the world gonorrhoea is becoming resistant to the antibiotics used to treat it, although in the UK it can still be cured.
-It is very likely that over the next few years drug resistant gonorrhoea will become a growing problem in the UK
+Around the world there have been reported cases of antibiotic-resistant gonorrhoea, with the first one in the UK in 2018.
+It is very likely that over the next few years drug resistant gonorrhoea will become a growing problem.

 What happens if gonorrhoea isn’t treated?

 Untreated gonorrhoea can cause serious damage to your balls (known as epididymitis), arthritis and prostatitis (long-term inflammation inside the arse).